kryptokrona/kryptokrona-docs/docs/developer/Running-Kryptokronad-on-Pi.md

 There's a couple things you can do to speed up the blockchain sync.
 One is to use checkpoints: follow the directions [here](../guides/wallets/Using-Checkpoints).

-Alternatively, if you have another computer that already has a synced blockchain, you can copy the data in the .TurtleCoin or Appdata/Roaming/TurtleCoin folder onto your SSD and enjoy starting with a fully synced chain!
+Alternatively, if you have another computer that already has a synced blockchain, you can copy the data in the .kryptokrona or Appdata/Roaming/kryptokrona folder onto your SSD and enjoy starting with a fully synced chain!

 ## Special Thanks